case2111/phabricator-tools/README.md

 * Currently supports pdf, html, and gzip downloads
 * Copy the php files into the phabricator extensions folder

-### highlights

-* static file hosting (behind phabricator)
-* ability to host various file types matching names and by file extension

 ---

 ## utility
-Various utility scripts for interacting with parts of phabricator
+Various utility scripts for interacting with parts of phabricator, like:

-### highlights

 * chat bot(s)
 * weekly/daily scheduled tasks (via systemd + chat bots)